What is a Graduate Assistantship?

-An assistantship is awarded to a graduate student who provides teaching (teaching assistantship: TA) or research (research assistantship: RA) support to the University that is a part of his/her academic program.
-In recognition of this support, the tuition and a portion of health care (but not fees) are provided by the grant/contract funding agency or through the University.
+An assistantship is awarded to a graduate student who provides teaching (teaching assistantship: TA) or research (research assistantship: RA) support to the University that is a part of their academic program.
+In recognition of this support, tuition is waived by the University and subsidized health insurance is offered.
+Graduate Assistants (GAs) are responsible for paying their student fees at the negotiated GA rate.

 To be appointed, to retain an appointment, or to be reappointed, a student must hold Regular (not Provisional) status, must maintain a cumulative average of at least B (3.00) in any course work taken, must be eligible to register (i.e., must not have more than three viable grades of Incomplete on his or her academic record), must be enrolled in a graduate degree program scheduled to extend through the entire period of the appointment or reappointment, and must be a full-time student.